-Record all maintenance work performed in a machine logbook.
+Enter all maintenance performed in a machine logbook.
 A template is available from the point of contact.

 10.3 Maintenance work

 For questions regarding maintenance work and intervals, contact the distributor or manufacturer.
 Draw up a service contract if required.